phpredis/phpredis/README.markdown

 ## setnx
 ##### Description
-Set the string value in argument as value of the key if the target key already exists.
+Set the string value in argument as value of the key if the key doesn't already exist in the database.

 ##### Parameters
 *key*